josuigoa/hl-extension/README.md

 * win: ```nmake -f makefile.win```
   * rename ```hlext.dll``` to ```hlext.hdll``` and move it to the path where ```libhl.lib``` is.

-To create the *.hdll file execute this command:

 ## Commands breakdown

 ### Linux and mac